raelovejoy/raelog/_posts/2007-11-20-archive-2007-seperating-work-and-self-online.md

 summary: on identity, work, and boundaries online
 ---

-## Seperating your personal and professional life online
+## Original title: Seperating your personal and professional life online
 ***Published November 20, 2007***

 > **Present-day note (2025):**